Handyfff/Factorio-Mod-Updater/README.md

 If any problems, ask me by opening an issue.

 # For OS other than Windows
+Install Python for your OS here [Python](https://www.python.org/downloads/Download)
+Then download FactModUpdt.py from [Releases](https://github.com/Handyfff/Factorio-Mod-Updater/releases)
-Download the FactModUpdt.py from [Releases](https://github.com/Handyfff/Factorio-Mod-Updater/releases) I never used any ther OS besides Windows so edit the mods directory in the script file to whatever your OS has.
-If any errors, Consult ChatGPT or StackOverflow because I can't help you here, sorry.
+Run the FactModUpdt.py with Command Prompt.
+I have never used any other OS besides Windows so you should ask ChatGPT how to do it properly.
+Edit the mods directory in the .py file if it's not finding your mods folder.
+If any other errors, open an issue here.